-Selling on an online marketplace is one of the best methods to increase reach and sales to buyers looking for the types of items you’re selling.
-But, like with selling via social media or through your website and direct sales, there are best practices to increase your success on marketplaces… so let’s dive into the Top 11 BEST practices for you!
+Listing pieces to online marketplaces is one of the most beneficial methods to increase reach and sales to buyers looking for the types of items you’re selling.
+But, like selling through your website, via social media, or with direct sales, there are best practices to increase your success on marketplaces.
+This article covers 11 practices to help make your listings stand out.

 1. Post Often for Best Results

 Post weekly/semi-monthly/monthly to your online marketplaces.
 A regular schedule of posting a few items regularly rather than a huge number uploaded at one time has proven to be far better for driving interest to the pieces you want to sell.
 Additionally, most marketplaces have ‘new arrivals’ sections and newsletters that are automatically populated from newly posted inventory.
 The more your pieces are seen, the more likely buyers are to click and explore more of what you have to offer.

 Use a good camera or smartphone to take your images, and set up a specific place to photograph your pieces.
 Nothing is more important than crisp, clean images.
 Antiques come with intricate, striking details that you must showcase.
 These details are lost with a grainy or blurry image.

 Your first image should be the best representation of the entire item.
 Of course, you will want to show your pieces from every angle to give the prospective buyers all the information they need, but that first image should be a full shot of the item with a white background.

 Provide as much detailed information as possible on the item, including style, period, maker, provenance, etc. With search engines able to read and evaluate every word, it’s always best to give as much information as possible to increase traffic.
 You never know what keyword a buyer will search that could direct them right to your listing!